If you don’t know what pareidolia is, don’t be hard on yourself, because it’s likely that your spell checker doesn’t know either.

 It’s all shades of grey when you want it to be black and white, especially when it comes to risking real money.

-The stock market is a mean reverting market where you want to buying dips, because most of the time the markets are going to chop around.
+The stock market is a mean reverting market where you want to buy dips because most of the time the markets are going to chop around.

 You're going to see tons of patterns in the noise when you look at your computer screen.

-Stock patterns are like a new car- you see it everywhere, right?
+Stock patterns are just like a new car you want to buy, you start seeing them everywhere, right?

 Look For Things That Are More Basic